 All eligible registered candidates will be asked to participate in cognitive and work based testing.
 The test results last for one year and will apply to any other requests you receive to do the same test/s for other graduate roles.

 At this stage, you must nominate two preferences for jobs (graduate roles).
-In 2018, the top roles that our departments were looking to fill were software development, business analyst, information security and ICT generalist.
+In 2019, the top four roles that our departments were looking to fill were cyber security, network support, ICT generalist and business analyst.

 Stage 3: Shortlisting (August/September*)

 If successfully shortlisted for an interview, a representative from the department will offer you an interview in person or via skype.

 Interviews will be held in various locations in Brisbane, but mainly in the CBD.
 Skype interviews can be made available to those candidates that are outside the Brisbane region.
 Most interviews run for approximately 30 minutes and you will be asked multiple questions about your interests, abilities and knowledge of our business and strategic direction.
 Usually three panel members are involved in the interview.

 Selection is based on your experience, test results, qualifications and performance at interview.
 An order of merit will be created, and the successful person will be offered the role.
 If by chance that person cannot take the role the panel will refer to the order of merit and, if applicable, offer the role to the next successful candidate.

 If you are successful, a representative from the interviewing department will call you to offer you a place on the program.
 If accepted, a letter of offer will be sent once all relevant paper work is submitted by the successful candidate and approved (this may include a criminal history consent form, ID and referee checks).
 Once you have accepted an offer you should not attend any other interviews.

 Application and interview advice